National Care Planning Council

 6. Do you offer books on veterans benefits or eldercare?

 Yes.
-The NCPC offers the following books for the benefit of seniors and their families: "The 4 Steps of Long Term Care Planning", "How to Protect Your Family’s Assets from Devastating Nursing Home Costs – Medicaid Secrets" and "How to Apply for Department of Veterans Affairs Benefits for Senior Veterans and Their Survivors".
+The NCPC offers the following books for the benefit of seniors,their families, and for professionals who assist them: "How to Deal with 21 Critical Issues Facing Aging Seniors", "The 4 Steps of Long Term Care Planning", "How to Protect Your Family’s Assets from Devastating Nursing Home Costs – Medicaid Secrets" and "How to Apply for Department of Veterans Affairs Benefits for Veterans and Their Survivors".
 These publications provide timely information to help seniors and their families prepare for long term care.
-We also offer a book for professionals who serve our valiant senior veterans called the "Aid & Attendance Handbook for Professionals & Consultants"

 Back to the Top